NeuroTechX/ntx_slack_archive/general.md

 >
 Theres a remote part-time or potential full-time opportunity for you with cool IoT /neurotech education startup in Santa Barbara!

+7/17/2017 6:54 AM

+ **jmhorschig** :

+ >francescacoo roughly speaking, yes.
+Alpha is higher though when being tired, so it's a bit questionable whether it's relaxation - the currently predominant hypothesis is that alpha represents inhibition of task irrelevant regions.
+That means, if you relax and do not require a certain brain region for that, you see an increase in alpha oscillations.